Maps and supporting materials for the Kangxi Jesuit Maps of 1721 Project

 The above screen image of the set of Superoverlays shows the extent and nature of the maps.
 They were re-projected to geographic coordimates and so the grid lines are vertical and horizontal and equally spaced in latitude and longitude.
 By zooming in close to the image it is possible to read almost all of the characters for the place names.
 In some places the printing is quite faint which is a nuisance and in others there are some distortions but the maps provide a good base for studying accuracy and scale.
 For example, it is possible to establish that the maps are all at the same scale of 1:1.935 Million.
 Basic accuracy has been established in a number of ways.
 There were about 300 base mapping points (places) that were visited by the surveys recorded and given in a Gazetter in the French edition of du Halde's book.
 The Gazetteer provided Latitude and Longitudes with Longitude as East or West of Beijing.
 Very good estimates of positions of later Qing places (1820-1880) down to District Level have been provided on the web in the ChinaW set from CHGIS at Harvard University.
 A full discussion of how these data sets have been used to establish map accuracy is available in the Cartographica paper with some additional details in the supporting document listed above.
 In the mosaic area, the underlying RMS error for Latitude and Longitude is about 8-10 km.
 This would be regarded as very accurate for most European maps of this time and better than some other European maps of China produced up to the fall of the Qing.

 The set of Google Earth super overlays also contains a Mosaic of all five Provinces.
 It is very large and is most easily accessed as in this case via the Web.
 When first displaying allow some time for the large area superoverlay images to download and settle.
 The response will be a little slow until the cache fills up.
 This super overlay allows you to view the readable characters and so it forms a very valuable data base.
-When the 15 provinces are available it will be a massive data set able to be accessed at the most detailed scale as well.
+When the 15 provinces are available the infomation will be able to be accessed at the most detailed scale as well.

 Current activity in the Kangxi Maps Project

 The work reported in the Cartographica paper aimed to set up a mosaic for the Yan Ruyi area.
 Since that time, the same study has been extended to the full 15 Provinces of "inner" China.
 The images have been balanced, cut and put into a full Mosaic.
-Current work is finalising the super-overlays, making presentations of the du Halde points for the Provinces and reporting the additional findings that have come from the full set of Provinces.
-It is planned to set up a new page for this work.
+A draft mosaic has been created and you can check it out HERE.
+The link allows you to download a zip file with two KMZ files.
+One is a network link to the superoverlay and the other a set of 162 Fu level places from the du Halde Gazetteer.
+Current work is finalising reporting of the additional findings that have come from the investigation of the full set of 15 "inner" Provinces.
+It is planned to eventually set up a new page for this work.
 In addition, another Project has been to use the techniques with maps brought to Europe by Martini Martino and the Kangxi maps of the Jesuit Brothers that were redrawn by Jean-Baptiste Bourginon d'Anville.
 There is interest in the relative accuracy of the maps with the Kangxi 1721 set.
 This work has been completed and is being reported and its images and super-overlays will be another web page.
 The two new web pages will be accessible from this page and when they are ready it will be announced in "What's New?".
+In the meantime, if you wish to investigate the Martini and d'Anville maps investigated in this second Project they can be accessed as KMZ files plus an explanation file HERE.